 APIs enable diverse applications to connect and share data.
 Digital leaders use API-led integration to combine services and expose information in ways that deliver unprecedented customer and business value.
 They can roll out service innovations, revamp internal processes, enliven customer interactions, extend their digital reach, and enable entirely new business models within days, and without lots of coding.

 2017 has been dubbed the year of the API economy.
-ProgrammableWeb lists more than 17,700 APIs, and hundreds of digital leaders are opening theirs up so others can easily integrate and innovate with their technologies.
-API marketplaces include Mastercard, ADP, Ford, and FedEx.
+ProgrammableWeb (opens in new tab) lists more than 17,700 APIs, and hundreds of digital leaders are opening theirs up so others can easily integrate and innovate with their technologies.
+API marketplaces include Mastercard (opens in new tab), ADP (opens in new tab), Ford (opens in new tab), and FedEx (opens in new tab).

 Achieve Digital Flow